Helping Elderly Parents: The Complete Guide

 Limited Power of Attorney

-Limited POAs only allow you to act on behalf of your parents in a specific capacity or for a finite amount of time.
+Limited POAs allow you to act on behalf of your parents only in a specific capacity or for a finite amount of time.
 (For instance, your parents could authorize you to sell their house.)

 Durable Power of Attorney